next-exp/sw-docs/docs/source/isaura.rst

 In any case, one can easily infer from the plots that these events are not physical.
 On the contrary, they seem to correspond to either some kind of flash occurring in the chamber (like a mini-spark) or some fail in the electronics (after the saturation of an alpha particle, for example).
 The ID of the events that are removed from the reconstruction chain because of this reason will be specified in the table ``Filters/topology_select``, in order to keep track of this information.

-Another obvious condition that all events must fulfill to be processed is to contain hits.
-If not, the event will be also rejected, which will be displayed in the table ``Filters/hits_select``.

 ..
  Next step includes another (quite obvious) check: at least one hit inside the event must have a well-defined energy.
 If not, the event will be also rejected, since no topological information could be extracted.

+Finally, every event is also required to contain hits with well-defined energy.
+For instance, events with all hits outside the krypton correction map boundaries will be thrown away, since their energy cannot be corrected and their ``Ec`` variable (*corrected energy*) will be ``NaN``.

 .. _Exracting the topology-related information: